fred-corp/folderCMS/README.md

 git clone https://github.com/fred-corp/folderCMS

 cd folderCMS

+mkdir website
 ```

-Create a `website` folder at the root of `folderCMS` and add your webpages in side it.
+The last command creates a `website` folder at the root of `folderCMS`, in which you should add your webpages.
 You can find example websites in the `website-examples` folder.

 ### Run with Node.JS